cesardelarosa/push_swap/README.md

 ## Tests

-The project includes several tests to ensure both the correctness and performance of `push_swap`.
+The project includes several tests to ensure both the correctness and performance of `push_swap`, also available [here](https://github.com/cesardelarosa/push_swap_performance_tester).
 Below is an overview of the available tests:

 1. **Bash Test**
    A simple Bash script is provided for running a single test from the command line.
 It accepts an argument representing the number of elements, generates random numbers, executes `push_swap` with these numbers, counts the number of moves, and verifies the result using the checker.
 This is useful for quickly testing individual cases.